ConservationInternational/trends.earth/README.md

 ## License

-`trends.earth` is free and open-source.
+`Trends.Earth` is free and open-source.
 It is licensed under the GNU General Public License, version 2.0 or later.